Skip to main content

 How rate limits work

-Requests are counted per API key within a 60-second rolling window.
-Limits are applied across multiple tiers based on operation type — more sensitive operations (such as payment creation) have stricter limits, while high-volume read and write operations have more generous allowances.
+Rate limits are applied per API key within a 60-second rolling window.
+Limits are organized into tiers based on operation type — more sensitive operations (such as payment creation) have stricter limits, while high-volume read and write operations have more generous allowances.
 Each tier tracks its own counter independently, so usage against one tier does not affect your capacity in another.
 When a rate limit is exceeded, requests matching that tier are blocked for 60 seconds, after which requests are automatically accepted again.

 The same rate limits apply across all environments (Development, Sandbox, and Production).
 Rate limits encountered during testing in Development or Sandbox reflect the same thresholds your integration will experience in Production.